Abruuham/react-code-editor-sockets/README.md

+# Original code for editor from <a href="https://github.com/manuarora700/react-code-editor" target="__blank">manuarora700</a>.

-# Code from https://github.com/manuarora700/react-code-editor.
-I have added web sockets in order to communicate in between two different code editors.
+## I have added web sockets in order to communicate in between two different code editors.
 This will allow for pair programming.

-# CodeRush - Compile and Execute code in 40+ languages

-⚡️ A code editor that compiles and runs your code on the web.
-Blog: <a href="https://www.freecodecamp.org/news/how-to-build-react-based-code-editor/" target="__blank">FreeCodeCamp - Build A Code IDE with React</a>

 <img src="https://github.com/manuarora700/react-code-editor/blob/main/demo.png" />